atcz/DCSWaypointEditor/README.md

 #### Export to file

-If you wish to share your current profile, click `Save as Encoded file` and give it a descriptive name.
+If you wish to share your current profile, select `Save as Encoded file` and give it a descriptive name.

 #### Import from file

-Profiles may be imported from a file that was previously exported.
+Profiles may be imported from a file that was previously exported by selecting `Load from Encoded file`.

+#### Import from NS430

+ Waypoint data can be imported from an NS430 data file by selecting `Import NS430 from clipboard` or `Import NS430 from file`.

 #### Creating your own preset locations

 You may add more preset locations by adding more JSON formatted files in the data folder, following the format in `pg.json` and `cauc.json`.

 #### Exporting to encoded string